 Proposition Let be a matrix.
 Let be a matrix polynomial in .
 Then, there exists a polynomial such thatand the degree of is at most .

 If the degree of is less than , then there is nothing to prove.
 If the degree of is greater than or equal to , we proceed as follows.
 By the Cayley-Hamilton theorem, we havewhere the scalars are obtained by expanding the product .
 Thus, can be expressed as a linear combination of powers of up to the -th:If we pre-multiply both sides of the previous equation by , we obtainBy substituting (1) into (2), we obtain that also can be expressed as a linear combination of powers of up to the -th.
-With the same technique (pre-multiply and substitute), we obtain the same result for any power , where is any positive integer.
+With this technique (pre-multiply and substitute), we obtain the same result for any power , where is any positive integer.
 Thus, given a polynomial of degree greater than or equal to , we can substitute all the powers of that appear in the polynomials and are greater than or equal to with lower powers.
 Hence, we have the stated result.

 Below you can find some exercises with explained solutions.